Discover The Great Migration in Africa & Other Epic Animal Migrations

 • And, in case you were wondering, zebras are in fact, black with white stripes.

-Annual African Animal Migration Calendar (the Greatest Wildlife Migrations by Month)
+African Animal Migrations Calendar - Wildlife Migrations by Month

 NOTE: African animal migrations are wilderness events that come with an element of unpredictability.
-While animal migrations in Africa can be generally, and pretty accurately predicted, they are subject to environmental fluctuations.
+While wildlife migrations in Africa can be generally and pretty accurately predicted, they are subject to environmental fluctuations.
 Rains fall earlier or later.
 There is less or more rain than expected.
 There are bumper years and years of drought.
 The animals are subject to their whims.
-This is meant as a ROUGH GUIDE to help plan your African migration animal safari adventure and to maximize your chances of seeing the wildlife events that you have always dreamed of.
+This is meant as a ROUGH GUIDE to help plan your migration safari in Africa and to maximize your chances of seeing these exciting wildlife events.

 • Start of wildebeest calving season, southern Serengeti, Tanzania